 Apply for the best summer of your life right now!

 Helpful tips before getting started:

-- The application is several sections long and includes a page of application questions.
+- The application has a few short sections and includes a page of application questions.
 You may not be able to complete it in one sitting, which is perfectly fine.
 Take your time and make sure all of your information is correct, but do remember that we start interviewing and hiring in the order applications are received.

 - Please take the application questions seriously.
 We have created those specific questions to get to know you better, so answer them fully and honestly.
 We don’t need a 1,000 word answer to every question, but one sentence probably isn’t enough to tell us about yourself.

 - We will not review your application until you have filled out all required fields and officially submitted it.

 - If you have any questions about the application itself or are having trouble using the online application, please contact Mark Orendorf for assistance.

 Email: firstname.lastname@example.org Phone: 813.685.4224 x4

 Applicants for this position must be excited, flexible and committed to building an atmosphere of fun and acceptance.